TRPG0/HbkArchipelago/README.md

 ## Important info / Known issues

+- The Xbox Game Pass version of Hi-Fi RUSH has not been tested very thoroughly.
+Hopefully everything works.
 - At the beginning, only Track 1 is playable.
 Other tracks must be unlocked by finding "Unlock Next Track" items, except for Track 12 which is unlocked by completing all of the previous tracks.
 - The stage select menu will very quickly scroll past any tracks you do not have unlocked.
 - Depending on how quickly you gain access to new tracks, it may be possible to play tracks out of their regular order.
 This has not been tested thoroughly so do it at your own risk.